agsb/milliForth-6502/README.md

 - Uses _Minimal Thread Indirect Code_ as inner dispatcher[^4];
 - sizes of _tib, data stack, return stack_ are 256 bytes.
 By Forth standart 1994, minimum are 80, 64, 48;
 - uses 32 bytes of _page zero_;
 - depends on spaces before and after a word in tib;
+- uses 7-bit ASCII characters;
 - still no include a classic _'OK '_;
 - still no include a destructive backspace routine;